-There are three forms of Pompe disease which differ in regards to disease severity and age of onset.
+There are two major forms of Pompe which differ in regards to disease severity and age of onset.
+Infantile-onset Pompe is the most severe form and requires immediate treatment.
+Late-onset Pompe is less severe and can present at any age, but may not require treatment right away.
 The symptoms and long term outcome of each form vary widely.
-For the best possible outcome, it is important to detect Pompe disease early and begin proper treatment immediately.
+For the best possible outcome, it is important to detect Pompe early and begin proper treatment immediately.

 Lysosomal Storage Disorders